 - Always ensure proper ventilation in any room where a fuel-burning appliance of any sort is in use.

-- Do not use any gas appliances (i.e. range, stove) for home heating purposes.
+- Do not use any gas appliance (such as a stove or range) for home heating purposes.

-- Do not burn any type of fuel in the home except firewood in an appropriately maintained and ventilated fireplace.
+- Do not burn any other type of fuel inside the home except firewood in an appropriately maintained and ventilated fireplace.
+This also means that grilling with charcoal briquettes indoors should be avoided.

 - Leave garage doors open while the car is running and limit the amount of time a running car is in the garage.
 (It is also important to note that carbon monoxide can build up inside the car itself while operating if there are leaks in the exhaust system.)